Respiratory Disorders in Older Individuals_Section6

 Allergic rhinitis is the most common type of rhinitis (inflammation of the nasal mucosa), which affects some 10% to 20% of the population.1 Although allergic rhinitis has been viewed as a young person's disease, it has become increasingly common in older individuals, and it is often overlooked as a cause of respiratory symptoms.2 The prevalence of allergic rhinitis in people older than 65 years is approximately 5.4% to 10.7%.3 Patients older than 50 years tend to have a higher frequency of isolated ocular symptoms than younger patients.3

-Disclosures: The author and program faculty have no conflicts of interest to disclose.
+Disclosures: The author and reviewers have no conflicts of interests to disclose.